Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

 It should be noted, however, that these posterior PDFs are derived in a univariate way (i.e., along single axes).
-This approach may underestimate modelling uncertainties, since off-axis correlations between parameters are not fully captured.
+This approach may underestimate modeling uncertainties, since off-axis correlations between parameters are not fully captured.
 For instance, inspection of the $k_1$--$\lambda$ plane reveals a non-negligible covariance, intrinsic to the model due to their product entering the normalized luminosity in Eq.~\ref{Eq:L_mod}.
 As illustrated by the difference between the CDFs along the axes and over the full space (Fig.~\ref{Fig:Posterior}), the broader multidimensional distributions highlight the need to account for covariance-driven uncertainties.

-To address this limitation, \textsc{SuperBAM} employs a Monte Carlo procedure that randomly generates $10^4$ triplets of modelling parameters ($y_i,\lambda,k_1$) around the HMC best-fit solution $\theta^M$, fixing $\sigma= \sigma^M$.
+To address this limitation, \textsc{SuperBAM} employs a Monte Carlo (MC) procedure that randomly generates $10^4$ triplets of modeling parameters ($y_i,\lambda,k_1$) around the HMC best-fit solution $\theta^M$, fixing $\sigma= \sigma^M$.
 For each triplet, the posterior probability value is computed and used as a statistical weight, naturally decreasing with distance from the optimum.
-From this weighted sample of parameter triplets, expectation values and variances are derived for both the modelling parameters and, through the inverse transformations of Eq.~\ref{Eq:SuperBAM_param}, for the physical parameters $(E, M_{\rm ej}, R_0)$.
+From this weighted sample of parameter triplets, expectation values and variances are derived for both the modeling parameters and, through the inverse transformations of Eq.~\ref{Eq:SuperBAM_param}, for the physical parameters $(E, M_{\rm ej}, R_0)$.